karinazad/selecting_OOD_detector/docs/api.rst

                ``save_dir``: ``Optional(str)``
                   If a path to a directory is provided, saves plots for each OOD group separately.

       Plot score distributionns
       ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

          ``def plot_score_distr(self, ood_groups_selections=None, save_dir=None)``
             .. container:: desc

+                  Plots histograms for each OOD group as compared to the in-distribution test
+                  data.
+To avoid outliers from skewing the distributions on the plots to the left, clips values
+                  of novely scores to 0-95% range of in-distribution novelty scores.

                .. rubric:: Parameters
                   :name: parameters